To

 Responsibilities of Management and Those Charged with Governance for the Special Purpose Combined Financial Statements

-The Board of Directors of the Manager is responsible for the preparation and presentation of these Special Purpose Combined Financial Statements that give a true and fair view of the financial position, financial performance including other comprehensive income, cash flows, changes in equity, net assets at fair value and total returns at fair value of the Group and joint venture in accordance with the basis of preparation as set out in Note 2 to the Special Purpose Combined Financial Statements.
+The Board of Directors of the Manager is responsible for the preparation and presentation of these Special Purpose Combined Financial Statements that give a true and fair view of the financial position, financial performance including other comprehensive income, cash flows and changes in equity of the Group in accordance with the basis of preparation as set out in Note 2 to the Special Purpose Combined Financial Statements.

 The respective Board of Directors of the components are responsible for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding of the assets of their respective component and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and the design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Special Purpose Combined Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error, which have been used for the purpose of preparation of the Special Purpose Combined Financial Statements by the Board of Directors of the Manager, as aforesaid.